Tom Wilkes: Album cover credits

-Selected contributions
+Notable contributions

-Art Director, Monterey Pop Festival
+Monterey Pop Festival

 Wilkes was art director for the Monterey International Pop Festival in 1967.
 Monterey was the first widely promoted rock festival in the world, and subject of an acclaimed documentary movie entitled Monterey Pop by D. A. Pennebaker.

 Wilkes designed all the print material for the festival, including the 80-page program book.

-Art Director, 1971 The Concert for Bangla Desh
+The Concert for Bangladesh

 Album package, photography and design for George Harrison and Friends' Concert for Bangladesh album (1971) was provided by Tom Wilkes and Barry Feinstein for Camouflage Productions.
 Wilkes also provided design and photography for the subsequent Apple Films movie release.
 In 2005, he contributed to the documentary The Concert for Bangladesh Revisited with George Harrison and Friends, as part of the DVD release for the concert film.

 For the album's front cover, Wilkes used a confronting image showing a naked child beside an empty food bowl, in an effort to bring home to record-buyers the plight of the refugees of the Bangladesh Liberation War.
 In his book on the Beatles' Apple Records releases, author Bruce Spizer describes the cover as "haunting".
 Spizer writes: "In selecting the photo, Wilkes wanted a picture that would generate sympathy without being overly horrific ...
 Wilkes's design is a simple but highly effective logo that drives home the point of what motivated the concert."
 According to Jonathan Taplin, who served as production manager at the Concert for Bangladesh, Apple distributor Capitol Records were concerned that the image was not commercial enough, but Harrison was resolute that Wilkes's cover should be used.

 In 2004, Wilkes discussed this cover image, and his involvement in Harrison's aid project, with journalist Matt Hurwitz of Goldmine magazine: